Session Recording

 Q: Our cleaner (Jean) has been moved from Edwards to 9th floor that’s still not clinical so why move her away?

 A: It is lovely that our Domestics are so valued and missed.
-It does mean a lot to the individual and wider impact; however, it is usual for us to flex staff from location to location.
-This is operational practice.
-Whilst it may not appear to be reasonable to you, it will have been appropriate at the time.
-Thanks, Alison
+It does mean a lot to the individual and wider impact; however, it is usual for us to flex staff from location to location and is part of operational practice.

 --------------------------------------